Psycho-sociological issues, Cognition and performance

 Confined micro society and isolated groups

 Mental and social well being are important factors for individual performance.
 In the confined and remote environments of the space-station or a spacecraft en route to Mars, and with participants from different cultural backgrounds, combined with the psycho-social stressors of long-distant and long-duration spaceflight, psycho-sociological issues can have a crucial impact on the success or failure of a mission.
-Space missions require that members maintain efficient performance and team relationship within a small crew confined and isolated in a harsh and stressful environment for a long period of time.
+Space missions require that members maintain efficient performance and team relations within a small crew confined and isolated in a harsh and stressful environment for a long period of time.
 As has been reported in existing ground-based analogue conditions (remote station in Antarctica, crew of nuclear sub-marines…) effectiveness of team-work can be greatly reduced and interpersonal relationship issues in such a confined micro-society can rapidly lead to uncontrollable and dangerous situations.

 A critically related important issue are physiological and cognitive changes (e.g. cardio-vascular changes, sleep-disorders, neuro-vestibular effects…) that could impair crew performance and potentially safety of the mission as well.

 Research & Development

 Therefore the development of adapted diagnostic or monitoring devices or systems (LTMS) as well as a better understanding of neurological and cognitive processes (CARDIOCOG, NEUROCOG, NEUROSPAT) have been pursued.
 Investigations of psychological consequences of isolation and confinement will start with the MARS 500 and Concordia research projects.

 Health related topics: Isolation, small crew, Human performance in aviation, stress, asthenia.